15 Most Beautiful Coastal Walks in Sydney

 1. Bondi to Bronte Coastal Walk

-As you follow the walking track on top of the cliffs, between two of Sydney’s most popular beaches, you will get to enjoy lots of vantage points from where you can soak in the amazing views.
+As you follow the trail along the cliffs between two of Sydney’s most popular beaches, you’ll pass several vantage points offering spectacular ocean views.

 Bondi to Bronte Coastal Walk